nbeaver/cmd_oysters/README.rst

 - A list of SHA1s known to be incompatible.

 This may seem excessive,
 but version number is not always a reliable indication of command compatibility.

 For example, the maximum integer that the ``factor`` command will accept depends on whether it was compiled with ``bignum`` support.
 This does not change the version information, but it does change the SHA-1 checksum of the binary.

-While having the same SHA-1 checksum for the binary does not guarantee the same result, because of e.g. differing config files, it still aids in reproducing the expected result, and is better than relying on version number alone.
+To be sure, posessing the same SHA-1 checksum for the binary does not guarantee the same result because of e.g. differing config files.
+However, if the SHA-1 is identical, it is easier to eliminate cause of the misbehavior.

 ~~~~~~~~~~~~~
 Extensibility
 ~~~~~~~~~~~~~

 Frequently, new fields can be added to JSON documents without breaking existing code.

 However, since CmdOysters are still under active development, there may be breaking changes in future versions.